Best Buddhist Books of All Time

 If you are a secular minded person looking for an intelligent appraisal of Buddhism for our times, I highly recommend browsing the Writers in the Secular Buddhism Space below.
 In particular I would draw your attention to Robert Wright’s Why Buddhism is True.
 The title can be misleading, as Wright is not a Buddhist apologist arguing in favor of such metaphysical claims as karma or rebirth, but simply and elegantly that:

 And if you are just getting started with meditation, please see our Guidance in Mindfulness/ Insight Meditation section.
-If you are on a tight budget, why not have a look at the Freebie Alerts in this section, specifically the free offerings by Gil Fronsdal and the British monk Ajahn Succito.
+If you are on a tight budget, see the freely avalible books online mentioned below, specifically those by Gil Fronsdal and the British monk Ajahn Succito.

 Start Where You Are: A Guide to Compassionate Living, by by Pema Chödrön